 Expected Hours: May – 5-10hrs/week, June and July – 5hrs/week, August – 5-10hrs/week, Sept.-Apr. – 15-20 hrs/week

 *note: these hours may fluctuate from week to week.

-    The Arts Editor shall be responsible for teaching interested persons about the operations of The Gateway in relation to local entertainment and culture-related matters.
-The Arts Editor must operate in accordance with the Gateway Journalism Society bylaws at all times.
+The Photo Editor is responsible for ensuring content related photos for The Gateway’s magazine and ensuring related photos for online content.
+The Photo Editor must operate in accordance with the Gateway Student Journalism Society bylaws at all times.

 Duties and Responsibilities:

 - Ensure, in cooperation with all editorial departments, that appropriate photographs are available for publication in The Gateway and online.

 - Consult with Art Director to ensure optimal quality of photos in the magazine and that they work within the layout template.